 A Yes.
 Most formulas come in three levels of solution (8%, 10%, and 12%).
-We determine the appropriate level of solution for each individual during a consultation before the session.
-What we would like to make clear is that a higher percentage of (DHA) does not necessarily mean a darker tan.
+What we would like to make clear is that a higher percentage of DHA does not necessarily mean a darker tan.
 There is only a certain amount of DHA the skin can absorb at one time.
-Using too high of a percentage of DHA or too much DHA at once will result in an unnatural looking tan and a tan that wears off poorly, leaving uneven skin tones.
+Using too high of a percentage of DHA or too much DHA at once will result in an unnatural looking tan that will fade poorly leaving uneven skin tones.

 Q Do I need to wear sunscreen?

 A Absolutely.
 Despite the darkening of the skin, an individual is just as susceptible to the harmful rays of outdoor and indoor tanning.
 An overall sun protection program is still necessary.
 You should use sunblock lotions because the sunblock in spray cans contains alcohol which may dry the skin further causing your tan to fade faster.

 A Almost all solution are odorless.
 While most people do not experience an unpleasant odor when using spray tan solutions, there are certain variables of body chemistry that may cause the solution to have a slight odor.

 Q Is it safe to breath the overspray in a tanning session?